Geometric Prior Based Deep Human Point Cloud Geometry Compression: Introduction

-Despite the demonstrated success in learning-based PCC~\cite{quach2019learning,wang2021multiscale,wang2021sparse}, existing works typically ignore the prior knowledge of the object, as shown in Fig.~\ref{fig:structure}(a) and \ref{fig:structure}(b).
-However, human bodies possess regular structures that can be effectively leveraged as explicit prior knowledge in compressing high-resolution human point clouds.
+While prior works in learning-based PCC have shown promising results~\cite{quach2019learning,wang2021multiscale,wang2021sparse}, they fail to utilize essential geometric prior knowledge of 3D objects.
+As depicted in Fig.~\ref{fig:structure}(a) and \ref{fig:structure}(b), existing approaches encode the source point cloud by extracting inherent voxelwise features or pointwise coordinates and features without considering the underlying geometric structures in 3D shapes.
+Human bodies exhibit well-defined components that can be effectively leveraged as explicit prior knowledge in compressing high-resolution human point clouds.
 Inspired by this, we propose a novel deep human point cloud geometry compression framework based on an explicit geometric prior, providing hard topological restrictions as an initialization of geometry, as illustrated in Fig.~\ref{fig:structure}(c).
-Our framework utilizes a set of parameters with only a few bits to drive a geometric prior model, enhancing point cloud geometry compression.
-Our main contributions are summarized as follows: \begin{itemize} \item We propose a novel geometric prior based point cloud geometry compression framework where human point clouds can be compressed as the combination of geometric priors and structure variations.
-Based on the prior at the feature level, the redundancy is greatly removed to improve the coding performance. \item We explore the 3D parametric model for PCC that endows topological constraints as an initialization for effective deep feature coding.
-This hybrid approach combines the strengths of both mesh and point cloud representations, such that the representation with fewer bits while flexible in representing complex shapes and fine-grained details can be achieved. \item We incorporate out methodology as a plug-and-play manner in the point cloud geometry compression.
-It is manifested that our approach yields superior RD performance compared to different baselines, exhibiting the superiority of the proposed scheme. \end{itemize}
+Our framework leverages a compact set of geometric parameters encoded with only a few bits.
+These parameters control a shape prior model to generate an aligned point cloud, as depicted in Fig.~\ref{fig:visual_result}(b).
+By employing both source and aligned point clouds, our approach can effectively improve point cloud geometry compression over previous methods that directly compress the source point cloud.
+Our main contributions are summarized as follows: \begin{itemize} \item We propose a novel geometric prior based point cloud geometry compression framework in which human point clouds are compressed as the combination of a geometric prior and structure variations.
+Based on the prior, the redundancy is greatly removed at the feature level to improve the coding performance. \item We explore the 3D parametric model for PCC that realizes topological constraints as initialization for effective deep feature coding.
+This hybrid approach combines the strengths of mesh and point cloud representations, enabling high compression with the flexibility to represent complex shapes and fine-grained details. \item We incorporate our methodology in a plug-and-play manner for point cloud geometry compression.
+It is manifested that our approach yields superior RD performance compared to various baselines, exhibiting the superiority of our proposed scheme. \end{itemize}